It's great to have you with us a slightly impaired Doctor of Democracy today, still hampered by the ravages of the common cold virus.

 Oh, okay.

-Raised the may still be there drinking with them for all I know.
+May still be there drinking with them for all I know.

-That would be the notorious Muki uh Al Sadr.
+That would be the notorious Muki al-Sadr.

-We're gonna try to make it work.
+We're going to try to make it work.

-And we're the United States of America, and we don't lose these things unless we beat ourselves.
+And we don't lose these things unless we beat ourselves.

-Be nice to have you on our side once in a while, as a conservative Republican.
+Be nice to have you on our side once in a while as a conservative Republican.

 That's it for today, folks.

-Open line Friday is coming up next tomorrow, 21 hours from now.
+Open Line Friday is coming up next tomorrow, 21 hours from now.